 A term life insurance policy gives you coverage for a set amount of time, usually 10 to 30 years.
 If you die during that time, the loved ones you’ve listed on your policy get a death benefit.
+But if you're still alive by the time your policy expires, your coverage will end.

-Ideally, you’ll still be alive when your term insurance policy comes to an end, so you can continue to enjoy life with your family.
 As your policy approaches expiration, you have some decisions to make about whether you still need life insurance and what next steps might be best for you.

 Your family won’t receive a death benefit after your term life insurance policy expires, so you’ll need a replacement policy to continue coverage.